sen3th/spktechwiki/docs/Audio/X18 Wireless Board.md

 ## Manuals and further reading
 :::note
-The Manual is also for all of the X Air series boards, so some parts may not apply to the X18.
+The Manual and the Quick Start Guide are also for all of the X Air series boards, so some parts may not apply to the X18.
 :::
 - [Behringer X18 Product Page](https://www.behringer.com/product.html?modelCode=0605-AAA)
 - [Manual](https://cdn.mediavalet.com/aunsw/musictribe/C7_rCyq0m06k_g811vAcMQ/rX5MZCiSgkaicbD7w7bp_A/Original/M_BE_0605-AAA_X-AIR_EN.pdf)